 What is the main function of a power generator?

-A power generator produces electricity by converting mechanical energy into electrical energy through electromagnetic principles.
+A generator converts mechanical energy into electrical energy using electromagnetic principles.

 Does a generator create electricity on its own?

-Capacity is determined by the prime mover, alternator design, and overall system efficiency.
+Capacity depends on the prime mover, alternator design, and system efficiency.

-No. Generators are also used for continuous power in remote areas, industrial processes, and mobile operations.
+No, they are also used for continuous power in remote or industrial settings.

 Generation ModelEarlier AdoptionRecent Adoption